theodorCodes/ci-django-shop-ms4/README.md

 2. Find the "Deploy using Heroku Git" section.

-3. And copy command and execute it in your project root folder in Terminal:
+3. And copy the command, and execute it in your project root folder in Terminal:

 ```bash
 # Login to Heroku via Terminal